nmatare/quantstrat/README.md

 #### [05 January 2018]
 * moved sret variable in strategy.R inside the symbols for loop so that sret does not get overridden with last symbol

+#### [06 January 2018]
+* patch to goodaftertime orders so that indices not belonging to goodaftertime ordertypes are skipped and not evaluated